-Fantasy Island was an 1980s TV series proved that anything and everything can be tributed.
-This show set on a Pacific Ocean island – with it’s own dancers – owned by the enigmatic Mr Roarke and his sidekick Tattoo, in their natty matching white suits.
+Fantasy Island was a 1980s TV series that proved that anything and everything can be tributed.
+This show set on a Pacific Ocean island – with its own dancers – owned by the enigmatic Mr Roarke and his sidekick Tattoo, in their natty matching white suits.

 Devil and Mr. Roarke

 This was one of a couple of episodes featuring Roddy McDowall as the Devil.
 His introductory mansplanation by Roarke to Tattoo and Julie implies the trio are more than sceptical about this guest (for all the right reasons).

 He is introduced as Mr Nick then Mephistopheles.
 This true identity is then mansplained by Tattoo.
 All rightly believe that the Devil has ulterior motives for spending his holiday with them.
 Roarke stressing the Devil has every right to holiday there.

 However, the dastardly one hopes to take Mr Roarke’s immortal soul with him when he goes and bring evil to the island.
 Mwahahahaha!
 Needless to say, the devil first hopes to capture Julie’s soul first, this easily done by a little bribery and corruption.
 But then she’s new to her job so she’s pretty naive.